jsscmnhn/shady_amsterdam/docs/api.md

 > - `layer` (string): (Tile) name of the layer of buildings to be used.
 >
 > **Output:**
-> - List of dictionaries: A list of geometries in GeoJSON-like dictionary format.
+> - *List of dictionaries*: A list of geometries in GeoJSON-like dictionary format.
 Each dictionary represents a building geometry with its spatial coordinates.

 #### <span style="color: red;">`extract_tilename`</span><span style="color: gray;">(filename)</span> <a name="heading--1-4-8"/>